thesawolf/android_device_rockchip_rk3188/README.md

 - Reorganizing the build structure to make more sense
 - Kernel options moved to prebuilt to handle future kernel versions (i.e. 720p, 1080p, kernels beyond 3.0.36, etc.)
+- local_manifest.xml added for compile setup, move to (android)/.repo/
+and then repo sync in the (android) directory (currently set to install my CWM recovery, device tree and kernel)